Robby Poblete Foundation: Founder

-The organization was founded by Pati Navalta Poblete whose 23-year-old son, Robby Poblete, was murdered in Vallejo in 2014.
+The organization was founded by Pati Navalta (Poblete) whose 23-year-old son, Robby Poblete, was murdered in Vallejo in 2014.
 The gun used in the murder was purchased illegally.

-Pati Navalta Poblete, a former journalist for The San Francisco Chronicle, subsequently authored a book titled A Better Place: A Memoir of Peace in the Face of Tragedy which recounts the pain of the loss of her son, and her activism efforts.
+Pati Navalta, a former journalist for The San Francisco Chronicle and editor-in-chief of San Francisco magazine, subsequently authored a book titled A Better Place: A Memoir of Peace in the Face of Tragedy which recounts the pain of the loss of her son, and her activism efforts.

 Awards

 The Robby Poblete Foundation was named Nonprofit of the Year for California's 14th State Assembly district for its work to prevent gun violence.